nnabueze/klerna/README.md

 - AWS

 ## How to run project Locally
-To build and run the project you can follow the below steps
+To build and run the project you can follow the below steps:
+### Using docker compose
 ```
 cd Python-assessment-N-O-4-4-2022/app
 docker-compose build
 docker-compose up -d
 ```
 OR
+### Using docker cli
 ```
 cd Python-assessment-N-O-4-4-2022/app
 docker build -t image-name .